EnergyMashupLab/NIST-CTS-Agents/README.md

 messages create self-optimizing systems of suppliers, consumers, and distribution.

-This project will develop Transactive Energy Agents (TEA) interacting through Markets.
-We will define interfaces between an energy system and the Actor (TEA) that represents it.
-TEA’s will interact with a Market Agent/Actor that encapsulates market behavior.
-While the project uses a Bilateral Market model, the Market Agent will incorporate a Market Modular Interface to support other market models such as a Double Auction.
+This project will develop Transactive Energy User Agents (TEUA) interacting through Markets.
+We will define interfaces between an energy system and the Actor (TEUA) that represents it.
+TEUAs will interact with a Market Agent/Actor that encapsulates market behavior.
+While the project uses a Bilateral Market model, the Market Agent will incorporate a Market Modular Interface to support other market models.

+With respect to markets, bilateral is an umbrella category; Double Auction and Order Book are two of the subcategories within bilateral markets.

 To see a description of the components that make up this project, look under the link to src, above.